bindreams/auto-snippets/README.md

 # Auto Snippets
-This extension automatically inserts a predefined snippet when a file is created, or an empty file is opened.

-This allows you to insert template classes, `#pragma once` statements or include guards, copyright comments, etc.
+Insert text or run a command when a file of a particular type is created, or an empty file is opened.
+Insert template classes, `#pragma once` statements or include guards, copyright comments, etc.

 ## Installation
 Open the Command Palette (Ctrl+P), then type in the following command: